 I was eager to lead him to the Charles Bridge, to marvel together at the towers in the fog.
 After walking narrow alleys and stumbling upon a delicious Mediterranean café for dinner, we made our way at a brisker clip toward the hostel in the dark.
 Cold and exhausted, we decided to stay in our room for the night, chose to plant ourselves upon the twin bed with the heater at its foot, opened a bottle of Spanish wine and half a bar of Milka chocolate that one of us had saved to accompany our continuing discussion of all things except us,…until, in one of those weighty silences that often marked time throughout our talks, he looked down into his emptying glass and admitted, “You know, I don’t deny our love.
 I think you need to hear that.”

 I thought I had seen the train station while roaming around the day before he arrived and so I thought I would be able to get there fairly quickly the next morning.
 But we woke up late, not eager to embrace the ceaseless cold, and had to rush.
-I packed in a hurry, leaving my long johns for him and a shrunken wool sweater with a hole in one elbow as it was my tendency to leave things behind along the way.
+I packed in a hurry, leaving my longjohns for him and a shrunken wool sweater with a hole in one elbow as it is my tendency to leave things behind along the way.

-He never liked these kind of adventures with me, and this wasn’t the first time I felt bad for getting us into a mess.
-The first was when I slid my little Honda along black ice into a ravine while driving us to work at 5:30 on a winter morning in California.
-Even though the nature of black ice is that of being invisible and unpredictable—so generally an accident attributed to it is rarely the fault of the driver—he charged up the redwood embankment and walked in a quiet rage back to the house for his car while I followed a few steps behind, dragged by inexplicable guilt.
-Another episode, on the islands, he locked the keys in his truck and somehow, using no words, managed to pass the blame onto me.
-Again, he paced along the volcanic asphalt, fuming with lips clenched tight.
+He never liked these kind of adventures with me, and this wasn’t the first time I felt guilty for getting us into a mess.
+The first was when I slid my Honda into a ravine while driving us to work at 5:30 on an icy morning in California.
+Unpredictable as black ice, he marched in huff up the redwood path for his car.
 This time, circling a new city using old patterns, he lagged in protest through the industrial streets of Prague as I shouted back at him to hurry, “I can’t miss this train!”

 Or could I?